onap/vnfrqts-requirements/docs/Chapter8.rst

 R-85633 The VNF **MUST** implement Data Storage Encryption (database/disk encryption) for Sensitive Personal Information (SPI) and other subscriber identifiable data.
-Note: subscriber’s SPI/data must be encrypted at rest, and other subscriber identifiable data should be encrypted at rest.
+Note: subscriber's SPI/data must be encrypted at rest, and other subscriber identifiable data should be encrypted at rest.
 Other data protection requirements exist and should be well understood by the developer.